coding-dojo-suresnes/remote-work-app/README.md

   - Migrate to expressjs 5
   - Improve middleware to handle Zod Errors

-## Next steps
+## V1 features to develop

+### Backend

-- Add login / user base (auth0 or alternative, SSO mandatory)
+- Add login / user base (SSO)
+- Allow only one domain to login
+- add user rights: a user can only set her own presence
-- Add database (search a {db}-memory-server for testing)
+- add database
-- Cleanup test files
+- add SiteEntity: a user in office should be in a site.
+A site is composed of a list of Desks (DeskEntity)
+- saveSite(SiteId, Desk[]): allow to create a new site
+- update savePresence to include site and desk
-- Improve middleware to handle known errors
+- handle desk is occupied
-- Return Promises in repositories
+- savePresence with any free desk
+- get site occupation : returns all the desks with people occupying them

+### Frontend

+- Add login page
+- show Site occupation page
+- Set presence form
+- get my presence

+## Later

-- User can set a presence only for an half-day (AM / PM)
+- User can set a presence only for an half-day (AM / PM) (after a database has been implemented)
-- unset a user presence
-- get a week presence for one user
-- add a location to the office presence
-- manage locations (desk, floor, building, office address)
-- allow pagination on list all users
+- Allow manager to accept remote work requests